-- Monson, R & Foukona, J 2014, 'Climate-related displacement and options for resettlement in Solomon Islands', in S. Leckie (ed.), Land solutions for climate displacement, Routledge, London, UK, pp. 291-316.
+- Monson, R & Foukona, J 2014, 'Climate-related displacement and options for resettlement in Solomon Islands', in Scott Leckie (ed.), Land Solutions for Climate Displacement, Routledge, London, UK, pp. 291-316.

 - Monson, R 2014, 'Unsettled Explorations of Law's Archives: The Allure and Anxiety of Solomon Islands' Court Records', The Australian Feminist Law Journal, vol. 40, no. 1, pp. 35-50.